scottburton11/burger-time/README.md

 ```
 game.Gametime.startRunning()
 ```
 When a scene is activated, Burger Time will try to start tracking hunger on all of the scene's player-controlled actors.
+Likewise, when a GM drags a token into a scene, that it begins to track that actor's hunger if it isn't already.

 Time between meals is only tracked for active players –– removing a token from the active scene stops the hunger timer, and hunger isn't tracked for logged-out players.
 Players will never starve because they missed a session or two.
 ### Consuming Food